pesama/aws-codedeploy-lambda-sample/README.md

 ## Local execution

 A script has been prepared to enable local execution of the function.
 Simply run the script `scripts/local.sh` to locally execute your function.
+The function will use SAM CLI to create a local execution environment for your function.